 The list always includes the role(s) that are specified in the security realm.

 (Optional) The security realm can reference one or more Fusion roles and/or get groups to which the user belongs from an external directory service that is the authentication provider.
 Fusion maps the group names to role names and adds these roles to the user’s list of roles.

 Note: Fusion doesn’t use permissions from the LDAP for authorization of UI access or API requests.
 Fusion only obtains group names from the LDAP (optionally), which you can configure the security realm to map to role names.

 Requests to the Fusion REST API must specify a security realm for per-request authentication, unless a session cookie is used (which contains information about the security realm).

 Fusion authorizes requested operations based on API permissions specified for the user and for the user’s role(s).
 Fusion considers the role(s) specified in the user definition and in the security realm.
 Fusion creates a list of roles when a session is created, that is, when a user logs in or when the Sessions REST API creates a session.
 Authorization based on permissions is at request time.

 You can define multiple security realms for a Fusion instance.
 This lets you give different sets of users different levels of access to specific Fusion collections.

 When you create a security realm, you can choose among the following security realm types:

-Fusion allows a single native domain named "native".
-This is the home of the Fusion admin user and is the default realm type.
+Fusion has a single preconfigured security realm named native.
+The admin user is in the native realm. and is the default realm.
 The native realm also provides a fallback mechanism in case of LDAP server or communication failure.

 This realm is required to bootstrap Fusion.
-Since all requests to Fusion require authentication and authorization, on initial startup you must access the Fusion UI to set the admin password.
-Once Fusion has a valid admin password, it creates the admin account in the Fusion native realm.
+Because all requests to Fusion require authentication and authorization, on initial startup you must access the Fusion UI to set the admin password.
+After Fusion has a valid admin password, it creates the admin account in the Fusion native realm.